mohitpai/journey-optimizer.en/help/using/messages/get-started-content.md

    >[!NOTE]
    >
    >You can click the **[!UICONTROL Frequency rule]** link to view the frequency rules that will apply for the selected category and channel(s).
-[Learn more on frequency rules](../configuration/frequency-rules.md)
+Learn more on [frequency rules](../configuration/frequency-rules.md).

    * Select the **[!UICONTROL Preset]** to use for the message.

       Presets include all the parameters that are required for an email and/or push notification to be sent according to your brand.
-[Learn more on presets](../configuration/message-presets.md).
+Learn more on [presets](../configuration/message-presets.md).

    >[!CAUTION]
    >